michaelethompson/FEWD-Nanodegree_ArcadeGame/README.md

 The game starts automatically.

+The object is to use the arrow keys to move the boy to the top row.
+IF the boy collides with a bug, he goes back to the start.
+When the boy makes it to the top row without colliding with a bug, He is safe, and a new boy appears at the start.
-The object is to use the arrow keys to move the boy, avoiding the bugs, to the top row.
-Once all the slots in the top row are filled, the game starts over with bugs and obstacles moveing faster.
+Once all the slots in the top row are filled, the game starts over with bugs and obstacles moving faster.

 ===============================